Coedice/stable-linker/README.md

 # Why link to this repo instead of the App Script?
-App Scripts cannot execute redirects since they are in a sandbox, so we can circumvent that by getting the redirect URL to outside the App Script itself, and redirecting to it from an external source (such as this repo).
+App Scripts cannot execute redirects since they are in a sandbox, so we can circumvent that by getting redirect URL outside the App Script, and redirecting to it from an external source (such as this repo).

-This repo's HTML file simply follows the redirect link the App Script outputs.
+This repo's HTML file simply follows the redirect link that the App Script outputs.